Best Gingersnap Pumpkin Pie

 - 1/2 cup (113g or 1 stick) unsalted butter, melted ¹

 - See recipe notes below for gingersnap crust tips and troubleshooting.

 - Preheat the oven to 350℉.
 In a food processor, pulse together the gingersnap cookies and brown sugar until you have a coarse crumb.

 - Add the ginger and cinnamon and pulse once or twice to combine.
 Pour in the melted butter ¹ and pulse until combined.

 - Spoon the crumbs into a ungreased 9-inch pie pan, or two 7-1/2-inch tart pans (with removable bottoms) and use your fingers to gently divide the mixture into an even layer on the bottom and sides of the pan.
 Follow with the flat bottom of a measuring cup or glass to firmly pack the crust into the pan.

-- Bake for 8 minutes, then remove from the oven and let cool for 10 minutes.
+- Bake for 5-8 minutes, then remove from the oven and let cool for at least 10 minutes.

-- Meanwhile, make the pumpkin filling: Heat the pumpkin, sugars, ginger, cinnamon, cloves and spices in a large heavy-bottomed pot over medium-heat, until the mixture begins to sputter.
+- Heat the pumpkin, sugars, ginger, cinnamon, cloves and salt in a large heavy-bottomed pot over medium-heat, until the mixture begins to sputter.
 Cook for 5 minutes, stirring regularly, until smooth and glossy.

 - Remove from the heat and slowly stir in the condensed milk, whisking until completely combined.
 Whisk in the eggs and egg yolk, one at a time, whisking until completely combined after each addition.

 - Stir in the vanilla.
 Pour the filling into the pie shell(s).